Learn how query rewriting, HyDE, Self-RAG, and Corrective RAG change retrieval control, and how to evaluate their cost and evidence quality.

 15for query in queries:

-2hyde_candidate: How does customs clearance work for fragile imports?Many retrieve-then-generate pipelines fetch context once without a model-generated critique step.
+2hyde_candidate: How should we plan embedding throughput for launch traffic?Many retrieve-then-generate pipelines fetch context once without a model-generated critique step.
 Self-RAG instead fine-tunes a generator to emit special reflection tokens that control retrieval and score candidate generation segments.[6]

 Self-RAG uses one retrieval token family and three critique token families:[6]

 Retrieve with values Yes, No, or Continue.
-This decides whether the model should fetch evidence before generating the next segment.IsRel with labels such as Relevant or Irrelevant.
-This scores whether a retrieved passage is helpful for the current query or segment.IsSup with labels Fully supported, Partially supported, and No support.
-This checks whether the generated claim is grounded in retrieved evidence.IsUse with utility scores from 1 to 5.
-This measures how useful the final response is for the user.Paper examples serialize these as inline control tags such as [Retrieve=Yes], [Relevant], and [Fully supported].
-The exact bracket syntax is less important than the four decision families.
+This decides whether the model should fetch evidence before generating the next segment.ISREL with labels such as Relevant or Irrelevant.
+This scores whether a retrieved passage is helpful for the current query or segment.ISSUP with labels Fully supported, Partially supported, and No support.
+This checks whether the generated claim is grounded in retrieved evidence.ISUSE with utility scores from 1 to 5.
+This measures how useful the final response is for the user.Paper examples serialize these as inline control tags such as [Retrieve=Yes], [ISREL=Relevant], [ISSUP=Fully Supported], and [ISUSE=4].
+The exact bracket syntax is less important than the four decision families, but each critique tag keeps its family name visible.

-To see these tokens in action, imagine the same perishable-refund query.
+To see these tokens in action, imagine the same launch-throughput query.
 A Self-RAG model might generate the following token stream:

-[Retrieve=Yes], the model decides it needs evidence before answering.[Relevant], the passage is useful for the current segment.[Fully supported], the claim is grounded in the retrieved text.[IsUse=4], the response is helpful but could be more detailed.Without reflection tokens, a standard RAG pipeline might have retrieved the same passage without explicitly scoring passage relevance or claim support.
+[Retrieve=Yes], the model decides it needs evidence before answering.[ISREL=Relevant], the passage is useful for the current segment.[ISSUP=Fully Supported], the claim is grounded in the retrieved text.[ISUSE=4], the response is helpful but could be more detailed.Without reflection tokens, a standard RAG pipeline might have retrieved the same passage without explicitly scoring passage relevance or claim support.
 Reflection tokens expose the model's predicted judgments for scoring and control; they aren't proof that a claim is true.

 Self-RAG is more than "retrieve once, then critique at the end."
 At inference time it can emit a retrieval decision, retrieve top-k passages on demand, generate candidate segments conditioned on different passages in parallel, and score those branches with reflection-token probabilities.[6]
 That segment-level beam search is what makes Self-RAG distinct from a simple prompted guardrail loop.

 Deploying a true Self-RAG system requires a generator specifically fine-tuned to emit these reflection tokens during generation.
 The paper releases 7B and 13B checkpoints trained that way.[6]
-During training, the authors use a separate critic model to insert reflection tokens offline, then train the final generator to emit those tokens itself at inference time.[6]
+Before generator training, the authors use a separate critic model to insert reflection tokens into supervised examples offline, then train the final generator to emit those tokens itself at inference time.[6]

 A prompted frontier model can imitate parts of this control loop, but that isn't the same system.
 Without reflection-token fine-tuning, you're building a Self-RAG-inspired agentic pipeline: separate routing, retrieval grading, and answer validation calls stitched together in application code.

-Self-RAG cost comes from on-demand retrieval plus branching over multiple passages and scoring those branches, not just from inserting a few extra tokens.
-Evaluate it where support-aware generation is valuable enough to justify that additional serving path.
+Self-RAG cost comes from on-demand retrieval plus branching over multiple passages and scoring those branches, not from a few extra control tokens.
+Evaluate it where support-aware generation is worth that additional serving path.

-The scoring sketch below doesn't implement Self-RAG training.
+This scoring sketch doesn't implement Self-RAG training.
 It shows how an inference service can rank branches once a trained model has supplied relevance, support, and utility probabilities; the weights are an explicit product policy.

 1from dataclasses import dataclass